My first post was in late December 2010.

 2) Why blog?

 I initially started it because I thought I could pass along a good story or two.
 I spent a lot of time in the Marine Corps, in Security, working horses and cattle while holding various jobs.
 I've traveled overseas and throughout the United States.
-I've seen most of the country and met a lot of interesting people, so I thought I'd pass along some of what I found - the people, the places, the pulse of America.
+I've seen most of the country and met a lot of interesting people, so I thought I'd pass along some of what I found - the people, the places, and the pulse of America.

-Besides passing on a good story or two, I became interested in writing about factual history because it seemed to me that there are people -- some who are my close friends -- who simply accept Hollywood's version as the truth when it isn't even close most times.
+Besides passing on a good story or two, I became interested in writing about factual history because it seemed to me that there are people -- some of who are my close friends -- who simply accept Hollywood's version as the truth when it isn't even close most times.

 After a while, I found that something else started happening.
 After a few posts, I found myself defending America and our values, our heritage and traditions, and even our system of government.
-Since I'm not a Political Science, I think I look at politics more cleanly and unobstructed.
+Since I'm not a Political Science expert, I think I look at politics more cleanly and unobstructed.
 I don't deal with theory, just right and wrong.

-It is about spreading news, giving commentary, and passing along good clean facts and information that empower us all.
-Whether it's about "rural America," how to select a horse, fire a gun safety, our Constitution and Bill of Rights, the importance of the rights we share, America's First Principles, about our need to drill for oil in America and the 6,000 produces we use daily that is made from oil, or about the reason that things are the way they are, who should be held accountable for their actions, or about what really happened in the Old West, I'm trying to provide information that people can use.
+It is about spreading the news, giving commentary, and passing along good clean facts and information that empower us all.
+Whether it's about "rural America," how to select a horse, fire a gun safely, our Constitution and Bill of Rights, the importance of the rights we share, America's First Principles, about our need to drill for oil in America and the 6,000 produces we use daily that is made from oil, or about the reason that things are the way they are, who should be held accountable for their actions, or about what really happened in the Old West, I'm trying to provide information that people can use.

 4) Motivations to continue blogging?